 SSH Keys Usage in EPAM Cloud

-Particularly, the following platform services in EPAM Cloud are always activated with an SSH key:
+These platform services are always activated with an SSH key in EPAM Cloud:

 - Gerrit, the code review platform

 SSH key is a matching pair of files, a public key file and a private key file.
-The public key file is stored in EPAM Orchestrator while the private one is stored securely on your local workstation.
-When you log in, you specify the path to the private key file which is matched to the corresponding public key file.
+In EPAM Cloud, public keys are stored in EPAM Orchestrator while private ones are stored securely on your local workstation.
+When you log in, you specify the path to the private key that has a matching public key.
 If the match is correct, you are properly authenticated and can log in.

-One or several SSH keys can be created for each project.
+One or several SSH keys may be created for each project.
 You can use the same SSH key to access multiple virtual machines.

 EPAM Orchestrator has a native mechanism of creating SSH key pairs to be used for running instances in Cloud.
 To create a key pair, the following Maestro CLI command is used: